Tejaswini Khedkar

 Overcoming the challenge

-1. We only prioritized high-volume, low-risk messages for customer support.
+1. I only prioritized high-volume, low-risk messages for customer support.

-1. We added a 'Bot Setting' page to automate customer support workflows for the team to edit and test the type of responses as per keywords.
+1. I added a 'Bot Setting' page to automate customer support workflows for the team to edit and test the type of responses as per keywords.

 key takeaways`from what worked out